DavLar4/Cybersecurity-Projects/README.md

 2. **Python-based IP Whitelist Update**: In this project, a Python script was developed using the Jupyter online IDE to update an IP whitelist by automatically removing known malicious IPs.

-3. Vulnerability Assessment Report Using NIST SP: Applied NIST SP 800-30 Revision 1 to a high powered server and its operating system, database management system, and network connectivity.
+3. **Vulnerability Assessment Report Using NIST SP**: Applied NIST SP 800-30 Revision 1 to a high powered server and its operating system, database management system, and network connectivity.

 4. **Tcpdump Network Data Analysis**: In this project, tcpdump is used in a Linux CLI environment to analyze network and packet data.